webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 This was literally my first experience as a speaker and I found the task very challenging and fun.
-In order to share that experience, I decided to come up with a list of good practices to consider when teaching any technical topic and here they are:
+In order to share that experience, I decided to come up with a list of good practices to consider when teaching any technical topic; here they are:

 ### 1. Set very clear expectations from the beginning
-My talks had to be 45 mins long max (that includes the Q/A sessions).
-That's a very short amount of time and no matter how focused your presentation is, it is impossible to teach everything that your audience needs to build their first application within that timespan.
-On the other hand, your audience comes to your talks hoping to learn everything they need to magically build their first MVP (Minimal Viable Product) during the Hackathon.
+My talks had to be 45 mins long at most (including the Q/A sessions).
+That's a very short amount of time and no matter how focused your presentation is, it is hard to teach everything that your audience needs within that timespan.
+On the other hand, your audience comes to your talks hoping to learn everything they need to magically build their first MVP (Minimal Viable Product) for the Hackathon.
 So, if you don't want to disappoint them, it is important to set very clear expectations at the very beginning of your talk.
 Ultimately you want your audience to understand some fundamental notions and then take it from there to learn more by reading the online documentation.